tanmng/docker-chevereto-free/README.md

 > The customized `php.ini` should set the values of `upload_max_filesize`, `post_max_size` and potentially `memory_limit`, as showed in [the discussion from Chevereto Forum](https://chevereto.com/community/threads/chevereto-supports-only-2mb-max-upload-size.4729/).
 Further details on these parameters are available from [PHP documentation](http://php.net/manual/en/ini.core.php)

 An example of this is available in the [`examples/bigger-files` directory](examples/bigger-files)

+## Advanced configuration

+Chevereto is written using the [`G\` framework](https://g.chevereto.com/) which supports some [advanced configurations](https://github.com/Chevereto/Chevereto-Free/blob/master/lib/G/G.php).
+Ultimate, that means we can use the variable `$settings` from `settings.php` to add more configurations to the applications.
+I have added multiple environment variables to support these configurations, please consult [the file `settings.php` from the repo](https://github.c m/tanmng/docker-chevereto/blob/master/settings.php) for the list of these environment variables as well as their purpose.
+Among these settings, I would say the following two are the most useful

+* `CHEVERETO_SESSION_SAVE_PATH` - Specify where Chevereto can save the user session.
+Combining this with a shared volume/EFS/File synching, you can set up a highly available cluster of Free Chevereto while ensure user login status are not lost if they reconnect to another container.
+* `CHEVERETO_DEFAULT_TIMEZONE` - Specify the default timezone for any newly created/registered user, please make sure to use a [PHP supported value](https://www.php.net/manual/en/timezones.php) eg. `America/New_York`.

 ## Example Usage